Jaguar XJ: Series 1 (1968–1973)

 The XJ6 replaced most of Jaguar's saloons – which, in the 1960s, had expanded to four separate ranges.
-It carried over the 2.8-litre (2792 cc) and 4.2-litre (4235 cc) cylinder versions of Jaguar's renowned straight-six XK engine, and front and rear suspensions, from previous models: the widest version of Jaguar's IRS unit from the Mark X, and the subframe-mounted independent front suspension first seen in the 1955 Mark 1, with new anti-dive geometry.
+It carried over the 2.8-litre (2792 cc) and 4.2-litre (4235 cc) versions of Jaguar's renowned straight-six XK engine, and front and rear suspensions, from previous models: the widest version of Jaguar's IRS unit from the Mark X, and the subframe-mounted independent front suspension first seen in the 1955 Mark 1, with new anti-dive geometry.